 Decades of research has found that the best way to truly understand teaching quality at an institution – how well it manages to inform, inspire and challenge its students -- is through capturing what is known as “student engagement”.
 This was described by Malcolm Gladwell (New Yorker, 2011) as “the extent to which students immerse themselves in the intellectual and social life of their college—and a major component of engagement is the quality of a student’s contacts with faculty.”

 Times Higher Education has captured student engagement across the US through its US Student Survey, carried out in partnership with two leading market research providers.
 For 2016-17 we gathered the views of more than 100,000 current college and university students on a range of issues relating directly to their experience at college.
 Students answer twelve core questions about their experience, on multiple choice or a scale of zero to ten, and also provide background information about themselves.
 The survey was conducted online; respondents were recruited by research firm, Streetbees, using social media, facilitated, in part, by student representatives at individual schools, and using a database of student email addresses collected by Ipsos MORI.
-Respondents were recruited using social media, facilitated, in part, by student representatives at individual schools, and through email databases.
 Respondents were verified as students of their reported college using their email address.
 At least 50 responses were required for each university included.
 The maximum margin of error is 10 per cent.

 The engagement pillar of the ranking focuses on the data we have gathered from the student survey.